shabanali-faghani/IUST-HTMLCharDet/README.md

 </p>

 ####Language-Wise
-In this test scenario, we compared our hybrid mechanism with the two others from language point of view.
-In this connection, We collected a list of URLs that are pointing to various web pages with different languages.
+In this test scenario, we compared our *hybrid mechanism* with the two others from language point of view.
+In this connection, we collected a list of URLs that are pointing to various web pages with different languages.
 The URLs are selected from the **top one million websites** visited from all over the world, as reported by [*Alexa*][Alexa].
 In order to collect HTML documents in a specific language, we investigated web pages with the internet domain name of that language.
 For example, *Japanese* web pages are collected from *.jp* domain.
-The results of evaluation for eight different languages are shown in details in following table ...
+The results of evaluation for eight different languages are shown in details in the following table ...

 <p align=center>
 <img src="https://github.com/shabanali-faghani/IUST-HTMLCharDet/blob/master/wiki/README-images/language-wise-eval.jpg" alt="language-wise evaluation image" height="305" width="765">